It broke him. Or, rather, it allowed inertia to run its course.

 "He's the killer."

 She blinked at him, deer in the headlights, he felt a stab of frustration nearly force cruelty from him.
 He blamed his nerves, the trip, adjusting to ARI again, took a deep breath and slowly let it out.

 "David Harwell is the killer."

-"David Harwell is facing a major indictment, two of his three major corporations are about to fail, he started killing on impulse, the first boys were sheer luck, he took them because he had access and no one thought twice about it."
+"David Harwell is facing a major indictment, two of his three major corporations are about to fail, he started killing on impulse likely driven by the stress of the impending proceedings, the first boys were sheer luck, he took them because he had access and no one thought twice about it."